 Few people know as much about the Black experience at UW–Madison as Harvey Long does.
-When he was a grad student in the iSchool, Long began studying the stories of the UW’s earliest Black students, bringing forward names such as William Smith Noland 1875, who is thought to be the UW’s first Black graduate; George Coleman Poage 1904, one of the university’s first Black athletes and the first African American to earn an Olympic medal; and Mabel Watson Raimey 1918, believed to be the first Black woman to graduate.
+When he was a grad student in the iSchool, Long began researching the stories of the UW’s earliest Black students, bringing forward names such as William Smith Noland 1875, who is thought to be the UW’s first Black graduate; George Coleman Poage 1903, MAx1904, one of the university’s first Black athletes and the first African American to earn an Olympic medal; and Mabel Watson Raimey 1918, believed to be the first Black woman to graduate.
 He discovered that, in the previous century, the UW’s graduate programs were often a destination for Black Americans.
 “In the early 20th century, they are coming from the South and getting a great education then going back to teach at Black colleges and universities.”
 Badger Vibes talked with Long to get his list of the most influential Black educators to come out of the UW.
 Though he says “there are so many names,” here’s a start: a list of 10 UW educators who shaped the Black university experience.

 John A. Davis MA’34: Taught at Howard University; served as head academic researcher on the Supreme Court case Brown v.
-Board of Education, which led to desegregating schools
+Board of Education, which led to desegregating schools.

-Harold Finley MS’29, PhD’42: Studied zoology with the UW’s legendary Lowell Noland; taught at Howard University
+Harold Finley MS’29, PhD’42: Studied zoology with the UW’s legendary Lowell Noland MA1920, PhD1923; taught at Howard University.

-Larzette Hale-Wilson MPh’43, PhD’55: The first Black woman to be certified as an accountant; international president of Alpha Kappa Alpha Sorority; professor of accounting at Utah State University
+Larzette Hale-Wilson MPh’43, PhD’55: The first Black woman to be certified as an accountant; international president of Alpha Kappa Alpha Sorority; professor of accounting at Utah State University.

-John Welsey Lawlah Jr. MS’29: Dean of medicine at Howard University, 1941–46
+John Welsey Lawlah Jr. MS’29: Dean of medicine at Howard University, 1941–46.

-Arnold Hamilton Maloney PhD’31: America’s first Black pharmacologist; taught at Howard University
+Arnold Hamilton Maloney PhD’31: America’s first Black pharmacologist; taught at Howard University.

 Virginia Nyabongo MA’37, PhD’44: Taught French at Tennessee State University and became dean of women; “She married this Ugandan prince, but she was an intellectual in her own right,” says Long.
 “There are all these amazing accounts and newspapers talking about all the dignitaries they’re hosting in Nashville and how she’s this towering intellectual.”

-Mabel Smythe-Haith PhD’42: Taught at Lincoln University in Missouri; U.S. ambassador to Cameroon and then to Equatorial Guinea
+Mabel Smythe-Haith PhD’42: Taught at Lincoln University in Missouri; U.S. ambassador to Cameroon and then to Equatorial Guinea.

-Hubert Mack Thaxton MA’36, PhD’38: Professor of physics at North Carolina A&T. “A lot of scolars believe he could have been a Nobel laureate,” says Long, who notes that he essentially created North Carolina A&T’s department of physics.
+Hubert Mack Thaxton MA’36, PhD’38: Professor of physics at North Carolina A&T. “A lot of scholars believe he could have been a Nobel laureate,” says Long, who notes that he essentially created North Carolina A&T’s department of physics.
 “He builds that program up almost single-handedly, and after that he leaves and goes to Delaware State University, which is also a historically Black college.”